raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # **OPERATORS**
-In Sync360 scripting language operators is a construct that can be used in expressions.
-Sync360 engine doesn't provide operand coercion, operators can be used only across supported types.
-There are some significant differences in semantics used for operators compared to other programming languages.
-For example operator '=' and '==' in sync360 syntax means the same.
-The list of all available operators and their explanation is below:
+In the Sync360 scripting language, an operator is a construct that can be used in expressions.
+The Sync360 engine doesn't provide operand coercion; operators can be used only across supported types.
+There are some significant differences in the semantics used for operators compared to other programming languages.
+For example, operators `=` and `==` in Sync360 syntax mean the same thing.
+The list of all available operators and their explanations is below:

 ### Arithmetic operators:
 Addition operator is `+`.
 This operator adds second operand to the first operand.
 Supported types: int, long, double, string.
 The operator is ad hoc polymorphic, for numbers it performs arithmetic operation and for strings performs concantenation.